dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 terminate multiple discrete client connections as if it were a server and may aggregate these into a single ({{fig-client-side-relay-agg}}) or multiple DOTS signaling sessions ({{fig-client-side-relay-no-agg}}) depending upon locally applied policy.
-A relay will function as a server to its downstream clients and as a client to its upstream peers.
+A relay will function as a server to its downstream agents and as a client to its upstream agents.
 Aside from the exceptions discussed in
-{{relayed-signaling}} below, The relationship between the relay and its upstream peers is opaque to the relayed clients.
-An example scenario is for an enterprise to have deployed multiple DOTS capable devices which are able to signal intra-domain using TCP [RFC0793] on un-congested links to a relay which may then transform these to a UDP [RFC0768] transport inter-domain where connection oriented transports may degrader; this applies to the signal channel only, as the data channel requires a connection-oriented transport.
-The relationship between the relay and its upstream peers is opaque to the relayed clients.
+{{relayed-signaling}} below, the relationship between the relay and its upstream agents is opaque to the relayed clients.
+An example scenario is for an enterprise to have deployed multiple DOTS capable devices which are able to signal intra-domain using TCP [RFC0793] on un-congested links to a relay which may then transform these to a UDP [RFC0768] transport inter-domain where connection oriented transports may degrade; this applies to the signal channel only, as the data channel requires a connection-oriented transport.
+The relationship between the relay and its upstream agents is opaque to the relayed clients.

 ~~~~~
    +---+